NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 left buttons
 ------------
 PEK - Cursor toggle.
-If off then cant lock anything, nor can cursor be shown/slewn on TI.
+If off then radar cannot lock anything, nor can cursor be shown/slewn on TI.
 A - Zoom out on TI
 B - Zoom in on TI